 Programs of Study

-The College offers more than 50 majors, four accelerated majors for adults, 15 preprofessional programs, and ten graduate programs.
+The College offers 59 majors, a range of accelerated majors for adults, 16 preprofessional programs and 15 graduate programs.
 The Honors Program provides extra opportunities for students who are especially talented, curious and motivated.

-Students come to Elmhurst from many states and countries, and from nearly every religious, racial, and ethnic background.
-The student body comprises about 2,800 traditional full-time undergraduate students, 325 adults pursuing an undergraduate degree, and 285 graduate students.
+Students come to Elmhurst from many states and countries, and from nearly every religious, racial and ethnic background.
+The student body comprises about 2,700 full-time undergraduate students, 154 adults pursuing an undergraduate degree and 404 graduate students.